Warranty – As of January 15, 2021

 Onex Enterprises INC. hereafter referred to as Onex, is pleased to offer a limited lifetime warranty with all Onex sinks used in normal domestic installations.
 Onex warrants its sinks to be free from all manufacturing defects in material and workmanship.

 Onex will not be held liable for chips, scratches and stains that can occur under normal use over a period of time.
 Please refer to cleaning instructions to maintain your sink in its original appearance.
 Onex shall not be held liable under this warranty where the sink has been used in a non-domestic application, improperly installed, damaged from the impact caused by a heavy object being dropped on the sink or for improper handling.

-Precautions – the Dos and Don’ts of Cleaning Your Stainless Steel Sink
+Precautions of Cleaning Your Stainless Steel Sink

-- Do…It is best to rinse sinks thoroughly after each use.
+Do… Rinse sinks thoroughly after each use.
 Thorough rinsing can be done by running the water for a few minutes and rubbing the cleaned area with a sponge.

 Do… Avoid exposing sink to strong chemicals, such as paint removers, oven cleaners, etc. If contact occurs, quickly flush the surface with water.

-- Do… Run cold water when pouring boiling water into sinks to try to minimize temperature shock.
+Do… Run cold water when pouring boiling water into sinks to try to minimize temperature shock.
 With stainless it isn’t as important to remember that compared to other materials though.

-- Do… Towel dry after each use to prevent mineral deposits from building up on the surface of the sink (although with a good quality stainless sink you can buff it back to the original “new” finish even after many years of scale and mineral build-up
+Do… Towel dry after each use to prevent mineral deposits from building up on the surface of the sink (although with a good quality stainless sink you can buff it back to the original “new” finish even after many years of scale and mineral build-up.

 Do… Scour the sink once a week, being sure to rub in the direction of the satin finishes lines.

-- Don’t… Allow food or beverage residue, or metal canned products to remain on sink surface.
+Don’t… Allow food or beverage residue, or metal canned products to remain on sink surface.

-- Don’t… Cut directly on sink surfaces.
+Don’t… Cut directly on sink surfaces.

-- Don’t… Set hot pans directly into sinks.
+Don’t… Set hot pans directly into sinks.

 Don’t… Scour the sink across the satin finish lines.
 Scouring across the satin finish lines can damage the original sink finish.

-- Don’t… Allow liquid soap or other household cleansers to dry on the surface of the sink.
+Don’t… Allow liquid soap or other household cleansers to dry on the surface of the sink.
 Most brands contain chemical additives, which will affect the finish.

-- Don’t… Leave standing solutions of chlorine bleach and water in the sink for extended periods of time.
+Don’t… Leave standing solutions of chlorine bleach and water in the sink for extended periods of time.
 Chlorides, which are found in most soaps, detergents, bleaches, and cleansers, are very aggressive to stainless steel.
 If left on the sink too long they can cause surface pitting.

-- Don’t… Use a steel wool pad to clean your sink.
+Don’t… Use a steel wool pad to clean your sink.
 Steel wool pads have a tendency to break apart and small particles of steel can become embedded in the surface of the sink.
 The steel particles will rust and will give the appearance that the sink itself is rusting.

-- Don’t… Use rubber mats or dishpans in the sink to protect the finish.
+Don’t… Use rubber mats or dishpans in the sink to protect the finish.
 Leaving rubber mats or dishpans in the sink can lead to surface rust or possible pitting.
 However, if you do use mats or dishpans please remove them after each use.